Pacific Salmon vs Atlantic Salmon

 Buy Pacific or Atlantic salmon?

-Are you a buyer of salmon and are you looking for one or more pallets of salmon?
-Please contact the Neerlandia Urk sales team.
+Are you a buyer of salmon and looking for one or more pallets of salmon?
+Then contact Neerlandia Urk’s sales team.
+Or look here for more information!